yujiri8/yujiri.xyz/software/django.md

 I think there's also a perverse idea of packageification here.
 Django has this distinction between *projects* and *apps*, where a project can have multiple apps.
 The admin interface is a separate "app".
 There are also a bunch of middleware packages installed by default, including `django.middleware.security.SecurityMiddleware`, `django.contrib.sessions.middleware.SessionMiddleware`, and a few more.
 It's not obvious what these do or why you need them.
 In fact, the default Django `manage.py setup` result installs no less than 6 distinct apps besides your own!

 I honestly think it's just very perverse.
-The built-in user account system, for example, I couldn't use because (at least as far as I could find) I couldn't modify the built-in `auth` app, so if I wanted any domain-specific fields on the user model, I had to roll my own, which I did.
-I don't think frameworks should provide things like account systems because that's just too domain-specific for cookie cutter solutions to really work.
+The built-in user account system, for example, I couldn't use because (at least as far as I could find) I couldn't modify the built-in `auth` app, so if I wanted any project-specific fields on the user model, I had to roll my own, which I did.
+I don't think frameworks should provide things like account systems because that's just too project-specific for cookie cutter solutions to really work.

 Another downside of all the packages is that my database was bloated.
 With a basic guide-following setup, I ended up with *10* database tables that were not mine (6 belonging to the `auth` app).
 That's such an ugly feeling.